Is Online Gambling Legal in Colorado?

 All table games operate exactly as presented and are not rigged.
 Slot machines in Colorado must pay out 80 to 100 percent over the life of a machine by law.

 The minimum age for sports betting in Colorado is 21.
 This applies to both online and retail sportsbooks.
 You cannot register for an account, place bets, deposit, or withdraw unless you’re 21 or over.

-The same state gambling laws that apply at a land-based casino apply to the state’s regulated, legal online sports betting platforms as well.
+The same state gambling laws at a land-based casino apply to the state’s regulated, legal online sports betting platforms as well.

-These methods include ACH/eCheck, prepaid debit card, bank-issued credit/debit cards, PayPal, eWallet, and wire transfer.
-It also includes deposit/withdrawal at the casino cage of the land-based casino that operates an online sportsbook.
+These methods include ACH/eCheck, prepaid debit cards, bank-issued credit/debit cards, PayPal, eWallet, and wire transfers.
+It also provides deposit/withdrawal at the casino cage of the land-based casino that operates an online sportsbook.

 The Colorado Division of Gaming (CDG) and the Colorado Limited Gaming Control Commission (CLGCC).
 These government agencies oversee Colorado’s casino industry.

 These state agencies regulate mobile sports betting sites under their jurisdiction.
-The agencies award licenses to operate to all legal online sportsbooks.
+In addition, the agencies award licenses to operate all legal online sportsbooks.

-Any online gambling site not approved and licensed by the CDG and CLGCC are operating illegally.
+Any Colorado online gambling site not approved and licensed by the CDG and CLGCC operates illegally.